Jacob Stallings Player Props: Marlins vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have the 20th-ranked team ERA among all league pitching staffs (4.82).
+- The Diamondbacks' 4.78 team ERA ranks 21st across all league pitching staffs.

-- Diamondbacks pitchers combine to surrender 21 total home runs at a clip of 1.6 per game (fourth-most in the league).
+- Diamondbacks pitchers combine to give up 22 total home runs at a rate of 1.5 per game (to rank 24th in the league).

-- Bumgarner (0-1) starts for the Diamondbacks, his third of the season.
+- Gallen gets the start for the Diamondbacks, his fourth of the season.
+He is 1-1 with a 4.58 ERA and 21 strikeouts through 17 2/3 innings pitched.

-- In his most recent appearance -- out of the bullpen on Wednesday -- the left-hander tossed 2/3 innings against the Milwaukee Brewers while surrendering hits.
+- His last time out came on Tuesday against the Milwaukee Brewers, when the right-hander threw seven scoreless innings while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.